Copy code

 Working with someone who understands the nuances of autism in adults is key to an accurate and meaningful assessment.
 My goal is to help you feel seen, supported, and empowered as you move forward with greater clarity and self-understanding.

-Your autism assessment is offered in one comprehensive session (2 hours and 15 minutes total) with built-in breaks, allowing you to complete the entire process in a single day.
+Your autism assessment is offered in one comprehensive session (90 minutes total) with a built-in break, allowing you to complete the entire process in a single day.
 This format is ideal for those traveling from out of town and provides time to reflect, rest, and ask questions throughout.

 Scheduling Options